bacongravy/macinbox/README.md

-    -s, --short NAME                 Short name of the user  (default: vagrant) -f, --full NAME                  Full name of the user   (default: Vagrant) -p, --password PASSWORD          Password of the user    (default: vagrant) --installer PATH             Path to the macOS installer app --vmware PATH                Path to the VMware Fusion app --no-auto-login              Disable auto login
+    -s, --short NAME                 Short name of the user  (default: vagrant) -f, --full NAME                  Full name of the user   (default: Vagrant) -p, --password PASSWORD          Password of the user    (default: vagrant) --box-format FORMAT          Format of the box (default: vmware-fusion) --installer PATH             Path to the macOS installer app --vmware PATH                Path to the VMware Fusion app --no-auto-login              Disable auto login